Reporting In: 5 Reports to Help You Boost Revenue in 2022

 No, not report cards (though we forgive you if that term sent a shudder down your spine).
 We’re talking about the reports you can generate with Fullbay that will give you critical information about your shop and what’s going on in it.

 Are you not using reports yet?
 That’s okay.
-In the spirit of looking ahead to 2021, we spoke with product marketer Louis Barrales to learn which reports helped customers track and increase their revenue.
+In the spirit of helping you improve your shop operations at this midpoint in 2022, we spoke with product marketer Louis Barrales to learn which reports helped customers track and increase their revenue.

 Here are five Fullbay reports that every shop should be using.